Dangerous spider species found in Idaho - black widow and hobo spider identification

 Pro Tip

 Professional spider control works by eliminating both spiders and their food sources.
-When we reduce the insect population around your home, spiders have no reason to stay.
-Treatment starts at just $49, with quarterly plans at $119 for year-round protection.
+When you reduce the insect population around your home, spiders have no reason to stay.
+Treatment starts at $49, with quarterly plans at $119.

 Transparent Pricing